AllThingsSmitty/css-protips/README.md

 }
 ```

 There's no reason not to use SVG for icons.
 SVG is supported in all browsers back to IE9.
-So start ditching your .png, .jpg, or .gif-jif-whatev files.
+So ditch your .png, .jpg, or .gif-jif-whatev files.

 ### Inherit `box-sizing`